drug-design/course/docs/chapters/conformational-analysis.md

 ### Conformational Potential Surface: One Rotation

-In the case of a molecule with one rotatable bond, the "conformational potential surface" consists of the curve representing the molecular energy as a function of the torsion angle.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/conformational-potential-surface-one-rotation-4d5f58e2'><i class='fa fa-play' aria-hidden='true'></i></button>In the case of a molecule with one rotatable bond, the "conformational potential surface" consists of the curve representing the molecular energy as a function of the torsion angle.
 The minima of the curve correspond to low energy conformations.

 ![](https://media.drugdesign.org/course/conformational-analysis/2_1_0_1.png){: loading=lazy }